samcorcos/icarus_open/README.md

 ###Calculator

-1. Create an investment calculator that will calculate CAP rate
+1. ~~Create an investment calculator that will calculate CAP rate~~
+2. Make the calculator look prettier, perhaps with a lock button

 ###Analytics